What’s the Difference Between a Stand-In and Photo Double?

 Body Double

-Body doubles can be used in instances where an actor plays two or more characters who appear in the same scene.
-While filming, the double will take the place of one of the characters and their face will be replaced with the actor’s in post-production.
+Body doubles are used for a variety of reasons, like to perform special skills, for nude scenes, or for second unit or insert shots.
+They may also be used when an actor plays two or more characters who appear in the same scene.
+While filming, the double will take the place of one of the characters and their face will be replaced with the actor's in post-production.

 Hand Double

-Hand doubles are used for shot inserts to show a character performing a skill that the principal actor can’t convincingly portray.
+Hand doubles are needed for shot inserts to show a character performing a skill that the principal actor can't convincingly portray.
 These skills can range anywhere from playing instruments to performing (fake) surgery.
-Hand doubles can also be used for inserts of ordinary actions, like holding a phone or opening a door, freeing up actors to shoot other scenes.
+Hand doubles can also be used for inserts of ordinary actions, like holding a phone or opening a door.

 Minor Doubles